SDGforskning/sdg-strings/SDG05_query_action_WoS.md

                 OR
                     (
-                        ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$"
-                        OR "wife" OR "wives" OR "girlfriend$"
+                        ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
                         OR "pregnan*" OR "maternity" OR "maternal"
-                        OR "lesbian*"
-                        OR "gender*" OR "sexual and gender" OR "transgender*"OR "transperson*" OR "non-binary" )
+                        OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*"OR "transperson*" OR "non-binary" )
                         NEAR/10
-                            ("autonomy" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "opportunit*" OR "personal priorities" OR "personal strength" OR "personal development" OR "political strength*" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality"
+                            ("autonomy" OR "control" OR "decision-making" OR "economic strength" OR "enabl*" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "opportunit*" OR "personal priorities" OR "personal strength" OR "personal development" OR "political strength*" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality"